Guide to Ancestry and Family Tree Records

 Although most of the eastern seaboard is caught up in various forms of industry, most parts of Vermont are not industrial or densely settled.
 Much of its economy is based on industrial activities, but it also has a lot of farmland as well.
 The state is also well known as a great place to vacation at almost any time of year.
 People who live in urban parts of Canada and the United States often travel to Vermont to get a taste of rural life.

-Getting Started with Vermont Family Trees and Genealogy
+Getting Started with Vermont Genealogy and Family Trees

 Useful Hints for Vermont Genealogy Research – The “Green Mountain” state is well known for its gorgeous scenery and as a popular place for skiers, autumn “leaf peepers”, and those who generally love the outdoors.
 It is also a tremendously historical location that has connections to Native American heritage, all of the continental American wars, and to many waves of immigration and settlement.
 This is why there is such a high demand for Vermont genealogy material, and this article will explain the basics of conducting some research.